misiektoja/psn_monitor/README.md

 In such case it is not needed to install *tzlocal* pip module.

+### User privacy settings

+In order to monitor Playstation user activity, proper privacy settings need to be enabled on the monitored user account, i.e. in Playstation *'Account Settings'* -> *'Privacy Settings'* -> *'Personal Info | Messaging'*, the value in section *'Online Status and Now Playing'* should be set to *'Friends only'* (if you are friends) or to *'Anyone'*.

 ### SMTP settings

 If you want to use email notifications functionality you need to change the SMTP settings (host, port, user, password, sender, recipient).
 If you leave the default settings then no notifications will be sent.